Senna bicapsularis: Description

 It is a semi-evergreen shrub growing to 3.5 m tall with a low spreading crown that reproduces by seed.
-It can grow from 2 - 12 metres tall and it branches from near the base.
+It can grow from 2 – 12 metres tall and it branches from near the base.

 The leaves are 2.5–9 cm long, pinnate, with six to eight leaflets; the leaflets are 1.6–4.5 cm long and 1.1–2.3 cm broad.
 The yellow flowers are produced in masses with a few together on short racemes and 12–16 mm long.
 The plant flowers from autumn to winter, attracting bees and butterflies.

-Senna bicapsularis is distinguished from Senna pendula by having 3 pairs of leaflets on each leaf and elongated pedicels (flower stalks), while 'S. pendula' has 4-7 pairs of leaflets on each leaf and a gland between each pair of leaflets, with shorter flower stalks.
-S. bicapsularis flowers from late fall to winter depending on climate, whilst 'S. pendula' can flower from as early as late summer.
-Senna pendula can grow very easily from seed, while bicapsularis has a tough seed coat that needs mechanical scarification to sprout with success.
+Senna bicapsularis is distinguished from Senna pendula by having 3 pairs of leaflets on each leaf and elongated pedicels (flower stalks), while S. pendula has 4-7 pairs of leaflets on each leaf and a gland between each pair of leaflets, with shorter flower stalks.
+S. bicapsularis flowers from late fall to winter depending on climate, whilst S. pendula can flower from as early as late summer.
+Senna pendula can grow very easily from seed, while Senna bicapsularis has a tough seed coat that needs mechanical scarification to sprout with success.

 Uses

-The Nahuas of San Luis Potosi resort to this plant for the healing of the enchantment.
-For this reason, the patient is cleaned with seven leaves of its leaves, passing them throughout the body.
-Likewise, as part of this treatment, while the healer prays, he perfumes the patient's body with a charcoal, rosemary and copal incense and then cleanses it with an egg to remove the "bad air" that has taken possession of his body.

-The leaves are edible and are used to cure erysipelas in Morelos, and as an antiseptic in Oaxaca.
-The sap from emaciated leaves can be used externally, with salt, to heal rashes, sores, bites, stings, eczema, scabies, ringworm and thrush.
-In the 20th century, Maximino Martínez points out the following uses: cathartic and to counteract the effects of arthropod stings.
+In the 20th century, the plant may have been used as a traditional medicine to counteract the effects of arthropod stings, and in Mexico, a decoction was intended as a remedy for whooping cough.
 The seedpod flavour resembles tamarind.
-The leaves can be cooked as a vegetable, which can be mixed with other leaves, beans or peas.